 - List of food category to be manufactured

-- Analysis report of water to be used in the process to confirm the portability
+- An analysis report of water was utilized in the procedure to certify the portability.

 - Source of raw material for milk, meat, etc.